eugenium/eugenium.github.io/index.md

 I am an Assistant Professor at [Concordia University](https://www.concordia.ca/ginacody/computer-science-software-eng.html) and [Mila](https://mila.quebec/).
 Previously, I was a Postdoctoral Researcher at the [Mila](https://mila.quebec/) and  at the University of Montreal working with [Aaron Courville](https://mila.quebec/en/person/aaron-courville/).
 I completed a (joint) PhD at CentraleSupelec, University of Paris-Saclay  and KU Leuven ([VISICS](https://www.esat.kuleuven.be/psi/visics)) supervised by [Matthew Blaschko](http://homes.esat.kuleuven.be/~mblaschk/).
 During my PhD I also visited the University of Toronto Machine Learning Group working with [Richard Zemel](http://www.cs.toronto.edu/~zemel), and [Raquel Urtasun](http://www.cs.toronto.edu/~urtasun/) and interned in the core machine learning groups at Apple (with Tomas Pfister) and at Amazon (with Matthias Seeger).

-Some of my current research interests include continual, federated, sample-efficient, and online  deep learning.
-I am also intrested in a variety of applications of machine learning particularly in computer vision including healthcare, scene understanding and reasoning, and instruction following agents in 3D environments.
+Broadly my research interests are in Machine Learning and Computer Vision.
+My current research focuses on emerging paradigms for the future of large scale deep learning including continual, federated, and decentralized learning.
+I am also intrested in a variety of applications of machine learning particularly involving computer vision,  healthcare, scene understanding and 3D reasoning.

 ## News:
+* 1 paper accepted at ICLR 2022
 * 1 Paper accepted at ICCV 2021
 * 1 Paper accepted at ICLR 2021
 * 2 Papers accepted at BMVC 2020